contrivancecompanychicago/site/source/docs/classes/classmanagement/export.html.md

 - Project completed (Date/Time when the project was completed)
 - List of IPs (List of IP addresses associated with the project)

-Note: where role in class is teacher and project name associates with a students project, this will be where a teacher in the class has [accessed](/docs/classes/monitor/studentcode) the students project
+Note: where role in class is teacher and project name associates with a students project, this will be where a teacher in the class has [accessed](/docs/classes/monitor/studentcode) the students project.

 - Select the class, go to the **Admin** area and then press the **Project Access Data** button.
+**update image**
 <img alt="Class Export" src="/img/docs/class_export.png" class="simple"/>